Sifton History, Family Crest & Coats of Arms

 Another 30 words (2 lines of text) are included under the topic Early Sifton Notables in all our PDF Extended History products and printed products wherever possible.

-- Scott Sifton, American Democrat politician, Member of Missouri State Senate 1st District; Elected 2012
+- Scott Sifton (b.
+1974), American Democratic Party politician, Member of Missouri State Senate 1st District; Elected 2012